 Signs of Quiet BPD — Are You Suffering In Silence?

 While there is now more awareness about BPD, most people don’t know that BPD manifests itself in different forms.
-Psychologist Theodore Million identified four types of borderline personality disorders – 1. discouraged or the ‘quiet’ borderline, 2. impulsive borderline 3. petulant borderline, and 4. self-destructive borderline.
+Psychologist Theodore Million identified four types of borderline personality disorders – 1. discouraged or the ‘quiet’ borderline (Quiet BPD), 2. impulsive borderline 3. petulant borderline, and 4. self-destructive borderline.

 What is Quiet BPD?

 The stereotypical image of BPD is one that involves ‘dramatic behaviours’— anger outbursts, big arguments with partners.
 These characteristics describe someone who ‘acts out’.
 Having Quiet BPD, however, means you ‘act in’.
 You feel and struggle with all the same things— The fears of abandonment, mood swings, extreme anxiety, impulsiveness and black and white thinking (splitting); but instead of ‘exploding’, you implode.
 You may not have frequent anger outbursts, but you internalise your painful emotions and struggles.
 The aggression or irritation is directed towards yourself.

 When you are triggered, rarely do you lash out at others, but you go into isolation and engage in self-injurious behaviours.
 Your arms may be covered with scars from self-harming, but you hide them.

 You may feel that your emotions are wrong, you are ‘too much’ for others, your existence itself is a burden, or you don’t deserve a place in the world.
 You would rather be in pain than to affect other people, so you hold everything in.

 People with Quiet BPD tend to have an avoidant attachment style; many have co-morbid Avoidant Personality Disorder traits.
 Instead of other reactions’ fight’, ‘flight’, or ‘fawn’, you’ freeze’ in the face of trauma and pain.